-Musicians talk about their own work all the time, but they rarely get to talk about other people’s music.
-That’s what the Talkhouse is all about: smart, distinguished artists from the worlds of music and film, of all genres and generations writing about the latest releases.
-And there’s a twist: the artist who’s being written about can respond to the piece.
-The idea is promote dialogue between musicians who may never have interacted otherwise, and for Talkhouse readers to have a ringside seat to this unique exchange, or they can join the conversation too, in our moderated comments section.
+Artists talk about their own work all the time, but they rarely get to talk about other people’s work.
+That’s what the Talkhouse is all about: smart, distinguished artists from the worlds of music and film, of all genres and generations, writing about the latest releases.
+And there’s a twist: the artist who’s being written about is encouraged to respond to the piece.
+The idea is to promote dialogue between creators who may never have interacted otherwise.
+Talkhouse readers can have a ringside seat to this unique exchange, or they can join the conversation too, in our moderated comments section.

 Adrianne De Loia, Creative Director

 Creative Director Adrianne De Loia has a portfolio spanning New York, San Francisco and Los Angeles, including design for websites, consumer packaged goods, branding, logos, mobile apps and more.
 Her current clients include Amazon, Zynga and a recent brand and package redesign for Hourglass Cosmetics.
 Adrianne previously served as Creative Director for digital music retailer eMusic, where she designed the brand experience (ID+), including a collaboration with the late web designer, author and filmmaker, Hillman Curtis.
 Adrianne also built eMusic’s internal design team to handle email and direct marketing needs.
 Earlier, she held senior design positions with R/GA and Sapient, creating work for clients such as Bank of America and Nissan Infiniti.
 Adrianne’s work has been recognized by Print Magazine, the London International Awards, the Typography Design Book, the Pictoplasma Design Book and the Western Publishing Association MAGGIE Awards.
 She holds a BA in Fine Arts from University of Southern California and participated in the AIGA Business Perspectives for Design Leaders summer program at Harvard University.

 Contributing Writers, Talkhouse Music